getodk/central-backend/docs/api.md

     This is the Extended Metadata response, if requested via the appropriate header:

     + Attributes (array[Extended Form])

 + Response 403 (application/json)
     + Attributes (Error 403)

+### List all deleted Forms [GET /v1/projects/{projectId}/forms?deleted=true]

+_(introduced: Version 1.4)_

+This endpoint returns a list of the current soft-deleted Forms that appear in the Trash section.
+In addition to the normal `Form` values, each Form will also included when it was deleted (`deletedAt`) and its numeric ID (`id`) that can be used to restore the Form.

+Like the standard Form List endpoint, this endpoint also supports retrieving extended metadata; provide a header `X-Extended-Metadata: true` to additionally retrieve the `submissions` count of the number of `Submission`s that each Form has and the `lastSubmission` most recent submission timestamp, as well as the Actor the Form was `createdBy`.

++ Response 200 (application/json)
+    This is the standard response, if Extended Metadata is not requested:

+    + Attributes (array[Deleted Form])

++ Response 200 (application/json; extended)
+    This is the Extended Metadata response, if requested via the appropriate header:

+    + Attributes (array[Extended Deleted Form])

++ Response 403 (application/json)
+    + Attributes (Error 403)